ashutoshmjain/gita/src/how.md

 - When you click on the footnote marker in the main text, it brings you down to the relevant note at the bottom.
 Think of it as a hyperlink with in the page.
 - You can always press the browser back arrow on computer (or on tablet) to get back to where you were reading - back to the footnote mark in the main text.
 Isn't that lot better than reading a paper book!

----

-[^themes]: Theme
-- Modern  web-apps, offer a multitude of 'Themes' - the fonts, color combinations, and the font sizes.
-- Though choice is a good thing, it is almost impossible to review the text though all the possible combinations.
-Thus, a lone writer-editor must choose one to preview the write-ups (:- .
-It was much easier in older times when all books had the same white-ish color and all words were mostly a shade of black :-)

----

-[^favi]: Favicon
-- The little picture right in front of your browser's url bar (where you type the address of the website such as https://gita.shutri.com) is called a favicon.